 Buy ozonated oil (Pur03 is a brand I like, available at amazon.com and other places online).

 The oils are infused with ozone until they take on a gel consistency.
 Ozone has powerful antibacterial properties and has been shown to promote healing.

 Warning: The oils don’t taste great, but they do come in several different oils.

 This will allow you to experiment and see which you and your dog like best.
 My favorite is sunflower oil as it holds the most ozone, is a natural source of vitamin D and has a long shelf life.

 The best way to use the oil on your dog is to place it on a Q-tip and paint it on any teeth that have plaque to remove the plaque.

 #3 Give A Daily Probiotic Supplement

-Probiotic supplements can help create a healthy bacterial environment in your dog’s mouth.
-I prefer soil based probiotics like Garden of Life’s Primal Defense.
+Probiotic supplements help create a healthy bacterial environment in your dog’s mouth.
+I prefer soil-based probiotics like Four Leaf Rover’s Protect or Garden of Life’s Primal Defense.
 You can also use probiotic foods and here are some of my favorite ways to feed these to your dog.